Nawy/SpringBeansAnnotationExample/README.md

 # SpringBeansAnnotationExample
-This's project shows examples of AspectJ, Spring Bean Annotation and Java Based Configuration
+This's project shows examples of AspectJ, Spring Bean Annotation and Java Based Configuration.

 Can you answer: "Why both person have the same address?"
 After all we created two address beans(addr1 and addr2) with various cities and countries.